AdobeDocs/journey-optimizer.en/help/using/action/consent-restricted.md

 ### Leverage consent policies when adding a custom action in a journey {#consent-journey}

->[!CONTEXTUALHELP]
->id="ajo_consent_required_marketing_action_canvas"
->title="Required marketing action"
->abstract="A required marketing action is defined while creating a custom action.
-This required marketing action cannot be removed from the action or modified."

->[!CONTEXTUALHELP]
->id="ajo_consent_additional_marketing_action_canvas"
->title="Additional marketing action"
->abstract="Add another marketing action in addition to the required one.
-Consent policies related to both marketing actions will be enforced."

->[!CONTEXTUALHELP]
->id="ajo_consent_refresh_policies_canvas"
->title="Visualize consent policies that will apply at runtime"
->abstract="Marketing actions bring in consent policies that combine action parameters and individual profile consent values to filter out users.
-Get the latest definition of these policies by clicking the button to refresh."

 When adding the custom action in a journey, several options allow you to manage consent.
 Click the **Show read-only fields** to display all parameters.

 The **Channel** and **Required marketing action**, defined when configuring the custom action, are displayed at the top of the screen.
 You cannot modify these fields.